SJSU272LabSP18/DevOpsBot/README.md

 ### System Interaction
 Use Invocation name to start: "Open Ops Helper".
 Sample utterances for each action are listed below.
-* Scale up cluster:
-Utterance: Scale up <clusterName> cluster by <numbeOfInstances> VM instances
+* Scale up cluster: Scale up <clusterName> cluster by <numbeOfInstances> VM instances

-* Scale down cluster:
-Utterance: Scale down <clusterName> cluster by <numbeOfInstances> VM instances
+* Scale down cluster: Scale down <clusterName> cluster by <numbeOfInstances> VM instances

-* Resize cluster:
-Utterance: Resize <clusterName> cluster to <numberOfInstances> instances
+* Resize cluster: Resize <clusterName> cluster to <numberOfInstances> instances

-* Find pending requests:
-Utterance: What is the status of my previous request
+* Find pending requests: What is the status of my previous request

-* Query size of cluster:
-Utterance: What is the size of <clusterName> cluster
+* Query size of cluster: What is the size of <clusterName> cluster

-* Query VM instance type:
-Utterance: What is the instance type of <clusterName> cluster
+* Query VM instance type: What is the instance type of <clusterName> cluster

-* Query CPU utilization:
-Utterance: What is the average cpu utilization of <clusterName> cluster
+* Query CPU utilization: What is the average cpu utilization of <clusterName> cluster